auric123/95octano/README.md

 Our robot was based according to the rules of wro and according to our knowledge of the subject of robotics we included several elements that we will see below.

-• design process: The process of designing our robot(95octane) was a bit rigorous, because we had to implementa compact mechanics, and all the ideas that we had in mind were functional.
+• Design process: The process of designing our robot(95octane) was a bit rigorous, because we had to implementa compact mechanics, and all the ideas that we had in mind were functional.
 In the base design the robot was very loose and not very resistant vibrated a lot and we needed more reinforcement in the wheels and lower 95octane to correct this we changed the smooth wheels that were smaller for more ground and large together with that reinforcing the side parts to turn correctly and thanks to the work between us and a sea of ideas we were able to conclude with the project.

 Mechanics:

-• steering is directed based on spike programming for optimized performance, at the bottom we have.
+• Steering is directed based on spike programming for optimized performance, at the bottom we have.

- • driving: you drive through the hub which gives you the indications depending on the situation you are in at the time of your driving
+• Driving: you drive through the hub which gives you the indications depending on the situation you are in at the time of your driving

 • Chassis Design: Our robot has a square chassis that tries to simulate a conventional car.